SeppiBrocki/susgruppen/README.md

 ### Preference-Based Grouping

-When grouping based on preferences, the algorithm tries to fulfill them in an (almost) optimal way (or inversely, depending on settings).
+When grouping based on preferences, the algorithm tries to fulfill them in an optimal way (or inversely, depending on settings).
 A preference is fulfilled when a student is grouped with someone on their preference list.
 This is referred to as a **match**.

 ### Performance-Based Grouping